-This topic describes the hardware and software configuration requirements for servers, including the operating system, BIOS settings, disk mounting, and NIC settings.
+This section describes the hardware setup requirements for the server, including the operating system, BIOS settings, disk mounting, network card settings, and software requirements.

 | Operating system | Supported version | Server type |